cpreid2/BlobMaker/README.md

 A thank-you
-to the creative coding community, to those, in my darkest times, offered me kindness.
+to the creative coding community, who in my darkest times, offered me kindness.

 You showed me